-- Investigate the human meaning of life through intellectual and/or religious traditions. - Demonstrate self-knowledge and ethical reflection essential for self-advocacy and leadership for social justice. - Employ symbols to communicate effectively, critically, and/or logically. - Examine issues of social justice through human expression - Demonstrate how human structures and systems function and how they can be used and changed to promote social justice. - Examine the connection of self with society through the study of multiple social identities and locations. - Investigate how creative expression can be a powerful means to impact change and advance social justice. - Articulate ideas and interpretations and express those by - o formulating original interpretation and developing a well-supported position. - engaging in artistic inquiry and developing artistic sensibilities. - Apply the scientific method. - Transfer and integrate knowledge within and between disciplines, demonstrating an awareness of social justice and its impact in the sciences
+- Investigate the human meaning of life through intellectual and/or religious traditions; - Demonstrate self-knowledge and ethical reflection essential for self-advocacy and leadership for social justice; - Employ symbols to communicate effectively, critically, and/or logically; - Examine issues of social justice through human expression; - Demonstrate how human structures and systems function and how they can be used and changed to promote social justice; - Examine the connection of self with society through the study of multiple social identities and locations; - Investigate how creative expression can be a powerful means to impact change and advance social justice; - Articulate ideas and interpretations and express those by: - o formulating original interpretation and developing a well-supported position; - o engaging in artistic inquiry and developing artistic sensibilities; - Apply the scientific method;

+Transfer and integrate knowledge within and between disciplines, demonstrating an awareness of social justice and its impact in the sciences.

-A minimum of 48 credits is required to meet the core requirements.
+A minimum of 42 credits (39 credit if Leadership for Social Justice is waived- transfer students only) is required to meet the core requirements.
 Courses that count towards fulfillment of core requirements in a specific realm have a parenthetical realm designator following the course code in this catalog.
 For example, COM 104 (cm) counts in the Communication/Mathematics realm.
 Refer to the Academic Policies section of this Catalog for details on specific graduation requirements.

 The Philosophy/Theology (phi/thy) realm presents an overall definition of the meaning of life.
-Through study of theology and philosophy, students reflect on their own identity, their purpose in life, and their relationship with
+Through study of theology and philosophy, students reflect on their own identity, their purpose in life, and their relationship with God.

-God.
 Students are required to earn 10 or more credits in the philosophy/theology realm.
 These credits must include the introductory course entitled "Search for Meaning," three or more credits in theology, and three or more credits in philosophy.